simonhw/beekeeping/README.md

 #### Frequent Visitor Goals
 * To be able to purchase honey when I need to.

+## Deployment

+Github Pages was used to deploy the live version of the website.
+The steps followed to do this were as follows:
+  1. Log in or sign up to Github.
+  2. Navigate to the repository for [West Cork Beekeeping](https://github.com/simonhw/beekeeping).
+  3. Click the Settings link near the top of the page.
+  4. Click on the Pages link on the left-hand side under Code and Automation.
+  5. Under Build and Deployment click the dropdown menu for Branches and select 'main'.
+For the Folder dropdown menu, select 'root'.
+  6. Click Save to deploy the website on Github Pages.

+### Local Deployment
+To deploy this project locally on your own device, follow the below steps:
+#### Forking
+1. Log in or sign up to Github.
+2. Navigate to the repository for [West Cork Beekeeping](https://github.com/simonhw/beekeeping).
+3. Click the Fork button located in the top right part of the webpage.
+#### Cloning
+1. Log in or sign up to Github.
+2. Navigate to the repository for [West Cork Beekeeping](https://github.com/simonhw/beekeeping).
+3. Click on the green Code button and select your preferred option of HTTPS, SSH, or GitHub CLI and copy the relevant link.
+4. Open the terminal in your IDE and navigate to your directory of choice for this new clone.
+5. Type `git clone` into the terminal and paste in your copied link.
+Press enter.

 ## Credits

 ### Code Used